 For questions or complaints involving private property or a possible ordinance violation, please call the City of Wayne Ordinance Department at (734) 728-9100.

-The Recycling Center is located in the parking lot of 4001 S. Wayne, corner of forest.
-It’s always open for your newspapers, glass, tin, aluminum, batteries and plastics.
+The Recycling Center is located just west of the DPW Office next to the Animal Shelter.
+It’s open Mon-Fri from 7:00am to 3:30pm except for holidays.
+Acceptable Items: newspapers, glass, tin, aluminum, batteries and plastics.
 By law the City can not accept motor oil.